GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 Import into PostGIS database (handled by GeoServer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | The layer data is uploaded to tables in a PostGIS database by GeoServer.
+This method requires the GeoServer Importer extension, which only handles Shapefile imports for vector data.
+| This means that if the data is stored in a GeoPackage originally, attribute names may be renamed due to the 10 character limit of the Shapefile `.dbf` file upon export.
+Bridge handles this automatically and also makes sure that field names referenced in styles renamed accordingly.
 | You must select a suitable PostGIS datastore on the GeoServer instance.
 Selecting this option will trigger a process that lists all the available datastores in each GeoServer workspace (which might take some time):

 .. image:: ./img/servers_geoserver2.png

 .. note::   | The listed datastores will be prefixed by the workspace name to which they belong.
             | This does **not** mean that the layers will be published to that workspace as well.